Value Binding in MultiSelect

 Show or hide clear button

-Use the ShowClearButton property to specify whether to show or hide the clear button.
-When the clear button is clicked, the Value, Text, and Index properties are reset to null.
+Use the ShowClearButton property to show or hide the clear button.
+When clicked, the selection is cleared and the bound Value is reset.

 NOTE